• Skip to main content

 • Sponsor

 Coffee both perks you up and helps you focus.
-In fact, people with attention deficit disorder (ADD) use coffee to increase their focus, even in children.
+In fact, people with attention deficit hyperactivity disorder (ADHD) use coffee to increase their focus, even in children.

 National Coffee Day in the USA is September 29.
 International Coffee Day is October 1.

-It was first brewed into the modern drink in Yemen on the Arabian Peninsula just across the Red Sea from Ethiopia.
+The drink is brewed from a bean that is native to Southwestern Ethiopia in East Africa.
+It crossed the Red Sea to Yemen which introduced coffee cultivation and trade to Arabia.
 Sufi’s (the mystical branch of Islam) brewed coffee in the 15th century to stay awake for their religious ceremonies, so coffee was originally a Muslim drink.

+Historically, Arabs ran the coastal trade around Mother Africa and the Monsoon Trade with India.
 The region’s monsoon winds blow back and forth seasonally between the Red Sea and India.
 This was an important route for Arab traders in silk and spices.
-Venice, Italy was the main European port for trade with Asia.
-So coffee was introduced to Europe through Venice.
+They brought coffee to India.
+From there it traveled further on the Spice Trade routes to Indonesia.

 Is your favorite coffee Brazilian, Colombian, Ethiopian, Honduran, Ugandan, Mexican or Peruvian?
 These are the top Latin and African coffee producers by rank in 2023.